bareos/bareos/manuals/en/developers/pluginAPI.md

 :   is called for each file of a FileSet when using a Options Plugin.
 If
     the plugin returns CF\_OK, it will be used for the backup, if it returns CF\_SKIP, the file will be skipped.
-Anything else will backup the file with Bacula core functions.
+Anything else will backup the file with Bareos core functions.

 During each of the above calls, the plugin receives either no specific value or only one value, which in some cases may not be sufficient.
-However, knowing the context of the event, the plugin can call back to the Bacula entry points it was passed during the
+However, knowing the context of the event, the plugin can call back to the Bareos entry points it was passed during the
-<span>**loadPlugin**</span> call and get to a number of Bacula
+<span>**loadPlugin**</span> call and get to a number of Bareos
-variables. (at the current time few Bacula variables are implemented, but it easily extended at a future time and as needs require).
+variables. (at the current time few Bareos variables are implemented, but it easily extended at a future time and as needs require).

 ### startBackupFile(bpContext \*ctx, struct save\_pkt \*sp)

-This entry point is called only if your plugin is a command plugin, and it is called when Bacula encounters the “Plugin = ” directive in the Include section of the FileSet.
+This entry point is called only if your plugin is a command plugin, and it is called when Bareos encounters the “Plugin = ” directive in the Include section of the FileSet.
 Called when beginning the backup of a file.
-Here Bacula provides you with a pointer to the
+Here Bareos provides you with a pointer to the
 <span>**save\_pkt**</span> structure and you must fill in this packet
 with the “attribute” data of the file.